L-E-G/instruction-set-architecture/DESIGN.md

 The [Perform Interrupt](#perform-interrupt) instruction performs the following:

-- Check if status register is set to `NOINTERRUPT`, if it is exit the instruction, otherwise continue.
+- Check if status register interrupt flag is set, if it is exit the instruction, otherwise continue.
 - If the interrupt handler register is set to all 1's the interrupt handler is not set, exits the instruction.
-- Sets the status register to `NOINTERRUPT`
+- Sets the status register interrupt flag
 - Registers `R0`, `R1`, and `STS` will be pushed to the stack
 - Sets the link register to the where program counter was before the interrupt came in